Mare (folklore): Slavic folklore

 Polish mora and Czech můra denotes both a kind of elf (alp, nightmare) as well as a moth.
 (Note: Grimm gives Abend-schmetterling, and specifies sphinx moth.
 Stallybrass adds "night butterfly" but it is dubious whether this phrase has any appreciable currency in English for the meaning "moth".
 Newerkla glosses Czech můra or Slavic mora, mura as meaning nachtfalter, which also means "moth".)
 Other Slavic languages with cognates that have the double meaning of moth are: Kashubian mòra/mora, and Slovak mora.

 The Polish term nocnice attested in the 15th century means an illness condition of a child, who suffers from spasmodic crying, for which demons were sometimes blamed.
 (Note: The from nocznicze is given by Ostling, which he says literally means 'night ones') This is precursor to the related term nocnica referring to the adult condition of "nightmare oppression" (German: Alpdruck); note that nocnica could also mean "night moth".
-Another Polish synonym was gniotek.

 In Croatian, mora refers to a 'nightmare'.
 Mora or Mara is one of the spirits from ancient Slav mythology, a dark one who becomes a beautiful woman to visit men in their dreams, torturing them with desire before killing them.
 In Serbia, a mare is called zmora or mora, or noćnik/noćnica ('night creature', masculine and feminine respectively).
 In Romania they were known as Moroi.

 The Russian counterpart is called kikimora or hihimore, like the French name cauchemar.

 Some believe that a mora enters the room through the keyhole, sits on the chest of the sleeper and tries to strangle them (hence moriti, 'to torture', 'to bother', 'to strangle', umoriti, 'to tire', 'to kill', umor, 'tiredness' and umoran, 'tired').
 To repel moras, children are advised to look at the window or to turn the pillow and make the sign of the cross on it (prekrstiti jastuk); in the early 19th century, Vuk Karadžić mentions that people would repel moras by leaving a broom upside down behind their doors, or putting their belt on top of their sheets, or saying an elaborate prayer poem before they go to sleep.